-That is why I find it interesting ( and ironic) that just beside a nearby elementary school,Sakae Shogako ( 栄小学校), in Tsukuba`s old Konda district, that is a weather worn stone monument which local legend claims SEES INTO THE HEARTS of all who pass by- and hurls stones at anyone who has done evli or bears ill-will in his/her mind!
+That is why I find it interesting ( and ironic) that just beside a nearby elementary school,Sakae Shogako ( 栄小学校), in Tsukuba`s old Konda district, there is a weather-worn stone monument which local legend claims SEES INTO THE HEARTS of all who pass by – and sends stones hurling at anyone who has done evil or bears ill-will in his/her mind!

-We can thus see how in my neighborhood children (and others) were trained to be GOOD ( even as far as having only good thoughts!) by the creation and perpetuation of this legend.
+We can thus see how in my neighborhood, children (and others) were trained to be GOOD ( and to even have only good thoughts!) by the creation and perpetuation of this legend.

-When I asked some people who live in the neighborhood if they could recall any actual instances of stones flying out at anyone, they all replied, with sly smiles: Of course not!
+When I asked some people who live in the area if they could recall any actual instances of stones flying out at anyone, they all replied with sly smiles: Of course not!
 In Konda EVERYONE is good!

 Nobody is exactly sure when this monument was erected or by whom.
 Experts assume it was made in the Kamakura Period ( 1185-1333), as it is done in a style typical to that era.

-The story goes on to say that in those days of disorder and violence Tokiyori erected monuments of the Six Jizo ( important figures in the Buddhist pantheon) to ease the sufferings of the people.
+The story goes on to say that in those days of disorder and violence Tokiyori erected here and there monuments of the Six Jizo ( important figures in the Buddhist pantheon) to ease the sufferings of the people.

 For generations this story helped keep the residents of Konda honest.Some still believe in its powers today.
 I, for one, make sure to steer clear of the old stones!